ellenWang918/Frondend-Mentor-Space-Tourism/README.md

 ### Useful resources

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) - The best doc for new web developers.
-- [The Markdown Guide](https://www.markdownguide.org/) - Helo with the markdown formatting.
+- [The Markdown Guide](https://www.markdownguide.org/) - Help with the markdown formatting.